Joako360/osm2city/doc/manual/preparation.rst

 ``osm2city`` comes with a patched version of ``fgelev``, which by means of a parameter ``expire`` drastically can improve the speed and avoid hanging.
 The patched version can be found in
 ``osm2city`` subdirectory ``fgelev`` as source file ``fgelev.cxx``.
 Before using it, you need to compile it and then replace the version, which comes with your FlightGear installation in the same directory as ``fgfs``/``fgfs.exe``.
 In Windows it might be in "D:/Program Files/FlightGear/bin/Win64/fgelev.exe".

 Compilation depends on your operating system and hardware.
-On a Linux Debian derivate you might use the following:
+On a Linux Debian derivative you might use the following:

 #.
 Download and compile according to `Scripted Compilation on Linux Debian/Ubuntu`_